Tom32i/portfolio-old/src/Resources/data/article/serialization.md

 In Symfony, I often see this matter handled by the [JMS Serializer](http://jmsyst.com/libs/serializer), as it is suggested by Symfony documentation.

 But after using it in several projects, I'm not totally happy with it.
-I've encountered small problems, mostly __assumptions that don't fit my needs__ and __can't be overrided or redefined easily__.
+I've encountered small problems, mostly __assumptions that don't fit my needs__ and __can't be overridden or redefined easily__.
-Which makes them deal-breakers in my opinion.
+Which make them deal-breakers in my opinion.

 The solution may be fine for big backends and API where you just want to have your entities serialized "automatically".

-However, if you're working on specific domain logic for small/medium projects (as I mostly do), you might want to look more flexible solutions.
+However, if you're working on specific domain logic for small/medium projects (as I mostly do), you might want to look for more flexible solutions.

 But you know what?